Easy Smoked Brisket Recipe

 The flat side of the brisket facing up.
 You can see some small fat pockets and silver skin.

 Start by trimming the flat side by removing the silver skin and any fat pockets just sitting at the surface.
-See video for full tutorial on trimming.
+See the video for the full tutorial on trimming.

 1. The brisket flat and the point are also separated by a layer of fat.
 The best briskets are those that are able to render that fat pocket down enough that it is pleasant to eat.
+It will not completely render.
 But before you season, you need to remove portions of those fat pockets.

 2. With the flat still facing up, remove the dense white fat pocket that is on one side of the brisket.
 You will remove a fair amount of the dense fat pocket, almost starting to cut into and under the flat.
 That is about the time to stop trimming.